Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         could be considered.
-     6. The language of the stream SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the init segment and/or [=moof=] headers ([=mdhd=]).
+     6. The language of the stream SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the init fragment and/or [=moof=] headers ([=mdhd=]).
-     7. Segments posted towards the media procesing entity SHOULD contain the bitrate "btrt" box specifying the target average and maximum bitrate of the segments in the sample entry container in the init segment/CMAF header
+     7. fragments posted towards the media procesing entity SHOULD contain the bitrate "btrt" box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
      8. The media track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
         not be an IDR or switching point and is not targetted